 Prior planning and analysis is essential, as is proper follow-up communications with the remote team throughout the course of the project.
 Outsourcing is a tool, and a potentially very valuable one.
 But like any tool, it works best when one uses it properly.

-To learn more download this white paper: Who benefits from outsourcing?
+To learn more download this white paper: Detailed outsourcing model comparsion guide.

 Image courtesy of MeHere via Free Images.